willlee17/sundae-take-home/README.md

 Hello!
 My name’s William and this is my take on the Sundae frontend challenge.
 I was tasked with recreating the offers procedures screenshot and this is what I have.
+To run this challenge, pull/download this repository, run 'npm install' to install the few libraries I included, and then run 'npm start' or 'yarn start'.

 I recreated the screenshot as close as I could with CRA instead of webpack with the time given.
 Instead of using just one component, I decided to use multiple components to showcase nested components and functionality.
 The main app component holds the “data” (in this case the 3 procedures).
 It then sends them down to my RequestOfferHome.js component as props.